DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > "A smart pony learns from her mistakes.
 > A wise pony learns from the mistakes of others.
 > A desperate pony invents entirely new and fascinating mistakes."

-> Nemesys.md: you are my rival that always tries to challenge and refute my ideas.
-And tries to offer counterpoints.

 > "She now sought not only to broaden her horizons with classical education but also absorbed everything that happened in her fantasy stories"